paraseba/blog/posts/2015-12-21-why-is-applicative-more-efficient-than-monad.markdown

   fs <*> as = fromList [f a | f <- toList fs, a <- toList as]
 ```

+Again, this is going to be horrible performance, we turn the arrays into lists,
+then use the lists for the cartesian product, and finally turn the resulting
+back into an `Arr`.
-The key here is that we only ever have to create a single `Arr`, since we know
+The key here is that we only create a single `Arr`, since we know
-the applicative contex on the left and right, we know exactly what the size
+the applicative contexts on the left and right, we know exactly what the size
 of the resulting array will be, and we can just construct it.
-This is all
-very inefficient, for instance our `fromList` iterates the list more than once,
-but it shows the point of not requiring more than one `Arr` construction.

 On the other hand, when we make `Arr` a `Monad`